 In the segment, the suspect is referred to as “The Suspect” and the other players’ names have been replaced with random words to protect their identity.
 Full audio of the match, as well as voice communication between the suspect and their team, is available on the video.

-The Judge is expected to make a determination solely based on the actions of the suspect and the behavior of other players shouldn’t affect the decision.
+The Judge is expected to make a determination solely based on the actions of the suspect and the behaviour of other players shouldn’t affect the decision.

 None of the offences I can choose from applies to this case.
 What should I do?

-If you believe that the suspect did not commit any of the listed offences, please choose “None of the above behaviors” and then click on “SUBMIT VERDICT”.
+If you believe that the suspect did not commit any of the listed offences, please choose “None of the above behaviours” and then click on “SUBMIT VERDICT”.

 Which criteria should I use to choose an offence?

-When choosing an offense (ticking one of the boxes), always refer to the clip you have just seen and think if any of the reasons describes a behavior that occurred.
-You should select all the offenses that apply, and when judging, do not consider if the person should be bannable for that offence alone.
+When choosing an offence (ticking one of the boxes), always refer to the clip you have just seen and think if any of the reasons describes behaviour that occurred.
+You should select all the offences that apply, and when judging, do not consider if the person should be bannable for that offence alone.
 The suspect might be appearing in multiple clips at the same time and all of them will contribute to quantify the punishment.